Order of the Bath

 As a result of the increased numbers after 1812, due in part to the Napoleonic wars, no installations took place in the chapel until 1913 when George V revived the service and the erection of stall-plates, banners and crests was begun again.
 The older stall plates were moved down under the seats on the upper rows at this time.
 Forty six new Knights were installed at the 1913 service.

 Ladies were admitted to the Order in 1971 and Princess Alice, Duchess of Gloucester was the first Dame Grand Cross.
-HRH The Prince of Wales is the current Great Master of the Order and he and the Sovereign (whose stall plate is illustrated here) occupy stalls at the west end of the chapel at an installation.
+Charles, Prince of Wales (now King Charles III) was Great Master of the Order from 1975 until his accession to the throne in 2022.
+The Sovereign and Great Master occupy stalls at the west end of the chapel at an installation.

 Overseas heads of state and other distinguished foreigners may be made Honorary members of the Order.
-Installation services usually take place every four years.
+Installation services used to take place every four years.
+But after 2021, when the Dean installed some Knights, the Order decided installations should take place annually at a smaller service.
 The Bath book is displayed in a showcase in the chapel.

 From the reign of James I a special badge with three crowns was appropriated to the Knights of the Bath and is probably an allusion to the three kingdoms of England, Scotland and Ireland, as is the motto Tria Juncta in Uno (three joined in one).

-Colour prints of most of the modern stall plates can be purchased from the Abbey Library.
+Colour images of most of the modern stall plates can be purchased from the Abbey Library.

 For information on individual knights enquiries should be addressed to: